 You will need to put a down payment on your new insurance coverage.

 Even if you are insured, a new car is a great time to revisit what your current coverage amounts or compare quotes again.
 You don't want all the savings you just negotiated in the finance office to go up in smoke when you buy insurance.

 If financing the vehicle, the lender will require that you have full coverage -- that is, comprehensive and collision coverages that protect the vehicle itself against accidents, theft and vandalism.
 Your insurance company will need to submit proof of coverage to the lender, usually within a few weeks of the purchase.
 If they don't get that evidence, they may buy very expensive coverage of their own and bill you for it.

 You should also be certain that you have sufficient liability coverage to protect your assets from personal injury or property damage claims that may arise from an auto accident.
 If you own a house or have any savings, it's unlikely that minimum liability coverage will be enough.
-(You can get an idea about what level of liability coverage to buy with Insurance.com's "What Drivers Like You Buy" tool.)
+Use our auto insurance coverage calculator to get an idea about what level of liability coverage to buy.

 If leasing the vehicle, be sure to check your lease contract for any minimum coverage limits.
 Most leases require that you carry a minimum liability coverage limit or else you'll be in violation of the lease, but many require higher liability limits that state minimums.
 Leasing companies may limit how high you can raise your deductible as well.